10,000 Trees Initiative

 Fall Coupon Codes Program

-This fall, the Office of Sustainability and Innovations (OSI) is collaborating with the Washtenaw County Conservation District (WCCD) to provide discounts on native plants and trees to residents of Ann Arbor.
+The Office of Sustainability and Innovations (OSI) collaborates with the Washtenaw County Conservation District (WCCD) to provide discounts on native trees and plants to residents of Ann Arbor.
 WCCD holds an annual Fall Tree & Native Plant Sale to distribute native trees and shrubs, herbaceous plants, and gardening kits to the community.
-This year, OSI and WCCD are excited to offer coupon codes valid for discounts on a variety of these native plants and gardening kits.
+The 10,000 Trees Initiative is excited to offer coupon codes valid for discounts on a variety of native trees offered through these sales.
+OSI also offers discounts for native plants and gardening kits through the Pollinator-Aware Yard Care program.

 Neighborhood Tree Walks